A conjecture on descents, inversions and the weak order: Introduction

-This conjecture holds for dihedral groups, see Example~\ref{ex:1} below and for universal Coxeter systems (Proposition~\ref{prop:Conj1True}).

-Conjecture~\ref{conj:1} is a generalization of a conjecture formulated by Ressayre in the case of finite Weyl groups, which the first author was made aware of in~2014.
-Let $W$ be a finite Weyl group with longest element $w_\circ$ and lwt $u_1,u_2,u_3\in W$, then:
+Conjecture~\ref{conj:1} is a generalization of a conjecture formulated by Ressayre in the case of finite Weyl groups, which the first author was made aware of in~2014; see \S\ref{ss:Weyl} for more details on Ressayre's original conjecture.

-In 2023, Francone and Ressayre~\cite[Theorem~1]{FrRe23} showed that the structure coefficients of the Belkale-Kumar product are either $0$ or $1$ for any finite Weyl group, answering by the positive~\cite[Claim~1]{DiRo09}.
-Their theorem implies $(\triangle)$ as a corollary~\cite[Corollary~5]{FrRe23}.
-Their proof relies on an algebraic geometry argument, based on the fact that complete flag varieties are simply connected, to reduce the problem to a case-by-case computation on crystallographic root systems spanning over twenty pages.
-It turns out that Conjecture~\ref{conj:1} is equivalent to statement $(\triangle)$, see Proposition~\ref{prop:Ressayre}.
-So Conjecture~\ref{conj:1} is true for finite Weyl groups as a consequence of~\cite[Theorem~1]{FrRe23}.
-However, no direct\footnote{A proof involving solely argument from the theory of Coxeter groups.} proof is known and, still, we have made numerous computations with Sagemath~\cite{sage} to check the validity of Conjecture~\ref{conj:1} in infinite Coxeter groups.
-In this article we provide a direct proof of Conjecture~\ref{conj:1}, hence of statement $(\triangle)$, for type $A$ and type $B$.
+The validity of Conjecture~\ref{conj:1} guarantees such an equality of sum of right descent sets also for arbitrary partitions of an element of $W$; the following proposition is proven in \S\ref{se:1}.